-On the other hand, there are several homology $3$-spheres $Y$ such that for any irreducible representation of $Y$ is not extendable for $(S^4, Y)$. \begin{ex} Let $Y$ be an oriented homology $3$-sphere embedded into $S^4$.
-Then any irreducible representation is not extendable for $(S^4, Y)$.
-For example, if $p$ is odd and $k$ is positive integer, it is shown that $\Sigma(p, pk+1, pk+2)$ can be embedded in to $S^4$(See \cite{CH81}).
-Thus, every irreducible $SU(2)$-representation of $\Sigma(p, pk+1, pk+2)$ is not extendable for $(S^4, Y)$. \end{ex} In this paper, the Chern-Simons functionals of all examples of homology $3$-spheres are Morse-Bott.
-We don't know an example of a homology $3$-sphere whose Chern-Simons functional is not Morse-Bott. \begin{ques} Is there a homology $3$-sphere whose Chern-Simons functional is not Morse-Bott? \end{ques} The following theorem may be used to solve \cref{MB or not}. \begin{thm}Suppose that there exists a pair $(X,Y)$ of a negative definite $4$-manifold $X$ and its submanifold $Y$ with $H_*(Y; \Z) \cong H_*(S^3; \Z)$ and $r_0(Y)\in \R \setminus \Z$.
-If $(\cs^j_{X,[Y]})^{-1} (r_0(Y)) =\emptyset$ for any $j \in \Z_{>0}$, then the Chern-Simons functional of Y is not Morse-Bott. \end{thm} \begin{proof}Since $l_Y < \infty$ if $\cs_Y$ is Morse-Bott, this theorem is a corollary of \cref{emb1}. \end{proof}
+On the other hand, there are several homology $3$-spheres $Y$ such that no irreducible representation of $Y$ is extendable for $(S^4, Y)$. \begin{ex} Let $Y$ be an oriented homology $3$-sphere embedded into $S^4$.
+Then no irreducible representation is extendable for $(S^4, Y)$.
+For example, if $p$ is odd and $k$ is a positive integer, it is shown in \cite{CH81} that $\Sigma(p, pk+1, pk+2)$ can be embedded in to $S^4$.
+Thus every irreducible $SU(2)$-representation of $\Sigma(p, pk+1, pk+2)$ is not extendable for $(S^4, Y)$. \end{ex}